-SNMPc supports several object types, including subnets, devices, links, and networks.
+SNMPc Enterprise supports several object types, including subnets, devices, links, and networks.
 To add objects, first open a map view window and then use one of the Insert/Map Object menus or the Edit Button Bar buttons.
 After adding icon objects, you need to move them to the desired location.
 If you can't see the new object, use the View All button.
 The following table describes the different object types:

-TYPE DESCRIPTION Subnet A Subnet icon contains other map layers, possibly including other subnets. • Double-click on a subnet icon to open a view window for the next layer down Double-click on a subnet icon to open a view window for the next layer down.
+ТҮРЕ DESCRIPTION Device A Device icon represents a polled device, including SNMP and Ping polled devices.
+When adding a device object, you need to set the device Address in the displayed Properties dialog box.
+You can append an optional UDP port to the address as x.x.x.Port.
+Then select the Access tab and set the Read Access Mode and Read/Write Access Mode parameters.
+Use ICMP (Ping) for non-SNMP devices (or NONE where you only want to poll TCP services), and use SNMP V1 for regular SNMP devices.
+For SNMP V1 devices, you must also set the Read Community and Read/Write Community parameters to valid community names.
+Finally, select the Attributes tab and set appropriate values for the Poll Interval, Poll Subnet Timeout, and Poll Retries attributes.
+A Subnet icon contains other map layers, possibly including other subnets.
+Double-click on a subnet icon to open a view window for the next layer down.
 Use the Parent Window button to go up one layer to the parent subnet view.
-Use the Root Subnet button to go up one tayer to the parent subnet view.
-Device A Device icon represents a polled device, including SNMP and Ping polled devices. • When adding a device object, you need to set the device Address in the displayed Properties dialog box.
-You can append an optional UDP port to the address as x.x.x.Port. • Then select the Access tab and set the Read Access Mode and Read/Write Access Mode parameters.
-Use ICMP ( Ping ) for non-SNMP devices (or NONE where you only want to poll TCP services), and use SNMP V1 for regular SNMP devices.
-For SNMP V1 devices, you must also set the Read Community and Read/Write Community parameters to valid community names. • Finally, select the Attributes tab and set appropriate values for the Poll Interval, Poll Timeout, and Poll Retries attributes.
+Use the Root Subnet button to open the top map level view.
+Geo A Geo Subnet icon is the same as a Subnet icon but displays a geographic map background Subnet Goto dynamically imported from an external map service.A Goto object is like a subnet in that you can double-click on it to open a new map viewwindow.
+However, a Goto object displays the map subnet that is named in the Addressfield.
+To make a Goto that opens the Root Submap, leave the Address field blank.
 Link A link object is a line between two icon objects (subnet, device, goto).
 Link objects can be polled so you can optionally set an IP Address and Access/Polling attributes as with the Device Object.
 However, by default link the Poll Interval for links is set to zero so it is not polled.
 To add one or more link objects, first select two or more device objects and optionally a single subnet or network object, then press the Add Link button from the Edit Button Bar.
 Network There are several types of Network objects which have different layout styles.
-Network A Bus Network automatically arranges the network and attached links/icons in a bus configuration.
+A Bus Network automatically arranges the network and attached links/icons in a bus configuration.
 A Ring Network automatically arranges the attached objects in a ring.
 A regular Network object can be manually shaped.
 Double-click on a Regular Network object to create a junction point.
 Double-click on an existing junction point to remove it.
 Click on a junction object or network segment and drag it to move it in the map view.
 Network objects can also be polled but the Poll Interval is set to zero (non-polled) by default.
 Use one of the Add Network buttons from the Edit Button Bar to add a network.
-If you first select several icon objects, SNMPc will also add links between the icons and the new network.
-Goto A Goto object is like a subnet in that you can double-click on it to open a new map view window.
-However, a Goto object displays the map subnet that is named in the Address field.
-To make a Goto that opens the Root Submap, leave the Address field blank.
+If you first select several icon objects, SNMPc Enterprise will also add links between the icons and the new network.